This page contains affiliate links. We may earn a commission on purchases. Disclosure

 Who it's for

-• The Weeknight Griller — someone cooking vegetables, shrimp, or small cuts two to four times a week who needs a basket that moves between gas and charcoal without adjustment, cleans up fast, and stores compactly in a crowded utensil drawer.
+• The Weeknight Griller — someone cooking vegetables, shrimp, or small cuts two to four times a week who needs a basket that moves between gas and charcoal without fuss, cleans up fast, and stores compactly in a crowded utensil drawer.

 Who should look elsewhere